Neoplanorbis tantillus

-The shells of this species appear to be dextral in coiling, but as is the case in all planorbids, the shell is actually sinistral.
-The shell is carried upside down with the aperture on the right, and this makes it appear to be dextral.
+The shell of this species appeared to be dextral in coiling, but as is the case in all planorbids, the shell was actually sinistral.
+The shell was carried upside down with the aperture on the right, and this made it appear to be dextral.

 Original description

 Species Neoplanorbis tantillus was originally described by Henry Augustus Pilsbry in 1906.

 Type locality is Coosa River near or in Wetumpka, Alabama.

 Pilsbry's original text (the type description) reads as follows:

 Note: "preceding species" in the description means Amphigyra alabamensis, because these two species were newly described in the same work.